Domain Generating Algorithms (how botnets use DNS to connect to their C&C server)

 Malicious adversaries are as sneaky as they are intelligent.
 They have the creativity and ingenuity to create malware and botnets that can bring an enterprise’s entire network to its knees, causing interruption of critical services and compromising sensitive, valuable data.

-Bad actors take advantage of domain names to compromise a host and subsequently connect to their backend systems or Command & Control (C2) servers with a specific domain.
+Bad actors and malware authors take advantage of domain names to compromise a host and subsequently connect to their back-end systems or Command and Control servers within a specific domain.
 However, if trying to defend against a botnet, it would be relatively easy to block a single bad domain.
-For this reason, bad actors will use a variety of domains, making it difficult to block the bad domain - particularly if it’s constantly changing.
+For this reason, bad actors will periodically generate a large number of domains, making it difficult to block the bad domain - particularly if it’s constantly changing.

-Think of it this way: If someone throws you a single tennis ball, it’s easy to catch it.
+Think of the Domain Generation Algorithms this way: If someone throws you a single tennis ball, it’s easy to catch it.
 But if someone throws 100 tennis balls your way, what are the chances you’re gonna catch all of them?
-Enter Domain Generation Algorithms.

-Essentially, domain generation algorithms (DGA’s for short) generate a series of domains over time, and always keep their back-end services on the move.
-When the malware connects with a C2 server, adversaries remain undetected as they gain control of their payload.
-As far as how often domains are generated, that is entirely up to the adversary, as they can design DGA’s to generate domains whenever they deem fit.
+Essentially, domain generation algorithms (DGAs for short) generate a list of domains over time, which represent the rendezvous points where the infected hosts and the C&C server connect, and always keep their back-end services on the move.
+When the malware connects with its C&C server, adversaries remain undetected as they gain control of their payload.
+As far as how often domains are generated, that is entirely up to the adversary, as they can design DGAs to algorithmically generate domains whenever they deem fit.